-This article is adapted from AQ’s latest issue on the politics of water in Latin America
+This article is adapted from AQ’s print issue on how to make Latin American cities better

-Zubieta is the music director at Americas Society
+Zubieta is director of the music program at Americas Society